Page 2 : 3D Rendering, Video Transcoding & Photoshop Performance

 CINEBENCH R15 Multi Core

-Even though they both have the same clock speeds, the AMD Ryzen 3 1300X (Lowest Price) is 31% slower than the Ryzen 5 1500X, because it has half the L3 cache and does not support SMT (Simultaneous Multi-Threading).
+Even though they both have the same clock speeds, the AMD Ryzen 3 1300X (Price Check) is 31% slower than the Ryzen 5 1500X, because it has half the L3 cache and does not support SMT (Simultaneous Multi-Threading).

 CINEBENCH R15 MP Ratio